COVID-19 pandemic and animals: November 2021

 In November 2021, a Pennsylvania State University pre-print report awaiting peer review was reported on by news sources.
 The researchers tested roadkill and hunter-killed deer in Iowa between April 2020 and January 2021.
 They said that they found that up to 80% were infected.
 CNN has reported that SARS-CoV-2 antibodies were detected in deer Illinois, Michigan, New York and Pennsylvania.

 Canada's Environment and Climate Change Department announced that SARS-CoV-2 was detected in wild white-tailed deer in Quebec.

 A study published on 23 November 2021 indicates that large proportions of the wild deer population in the U.S. have been infected with SARS-CoV-2.
 The test results showed one "mismatch" in 2019, low inhibition values in 2020 and 152 positive samples (40% having antibodies) in 2021.

 It has been pointed out that such reverse zoonosis spillovers may cause reservoirs for mutating variants that could spill back to humans – a possible alternative source for variants of concern in addition to immunocompromised people.

-Gorillas

-In January 2021, a troop of eight gorillas at the San Diego Zoo Safari Park tested positive for COVID-19 after being infected by a zookeeper who was asymptomatic.
-The gorillas were the first confirmed and known cases of COVID-19 in non-human apes.